Okayama University

 First year: Foundational courses in agricultural science

-Second year: Basic courses in specialized fields for respective courses
+Second year: Basic courses in specialized fields for respective programs

 Third year: Graduation thesis research unit specialized subjects

-Fourth year: Learning from foundational to advanced major courses, including graduation thesis research
+Fourth year: Learning from foundational to advanced major programs, including graduation thesis research

-Each course and research unit has a model curriculum with clearly defined learning objectives, identifying core courses to ensure students develop the necessary competencies.
+Each program and education unit has a model curriculum with clearly defined learning objectives, identifying core courses to ensure students develop the necessary competencies.

 The curriculum is designed to enhance students' systematic acquisition of knowledge, skills, and techniques by gradually increasing specialization through foundational lectures, followed by experiments and practical training.
 This not only hones the “specialized ability” required to be a highly skilled professional but also increases opportunities for collaboration and communication.
 Mathematical and data science education is essential within specialized education and is incorporated into exercises, practical training, experiments, and graduation thesis research tailored to each specialty.